Viagra can be sold over the counter

 Most men occasionally fail to get or keep an erection.

-This is usually due to factors such as stress, tiredness, anxiety or drinking too much alcohol.
+This is usually due to factors such as stress, tiredness, anxiety or drinking too much alcohol, says NHS Choices.

-Do see your GP or go to a sexual health clinic if erection problems keep happening because it can be a sign of an underlying health condition.
+Men should see their GP or go to a sexual health clinic if erection problems keep happening because it can be a sign of an underlying health condition, it advises.

+The MHRA received 47 responses to its consultation, with 33 in support of making viagra available off prescription and one 'unsure'.

+The 13 that did not support the proposal included eight pharmacists.
+Some were concerned that customers might withhold medical information from staff in order to get the treatment.
+Risk of abuse or misuse of the drugs was another worry.